- last update 31 Oct 2024 -

 I commented on the comics here.

 Based on the comics by Grant Morrison.
-Some little known adaptation, Happy! is a black comedy about a drunk ex-cop turned hit-man who is following a small blue winged unicorn to save a girl kidnapped by Santa, and trying to discover if he didn't go completely insane.
+A little known adaptation, Happy! is a black comedy about a drunk ex-cop turned hit-man who is following a small blue winged unicorn to save a girl kidnapped by Santa, and trying to discover if he didn't go completely insane!

 The Umbrella Academy (2019-????)